 - November 2, 2015: Promotion materials are due to the Provost's office.

 - Early December 2015: Dean Diehl will meet with President's Committee to discuss promotion candidates.

-- TBA Late January 2016: Deadline to submit final arguments for Terminal Appointment Pending decisions.
+- January 29, 2016: Deadline to submit final arguments for Terminal Appointment Pending decisions to the Provost Office.

-- Late February 2016 (tba): President will notify Dean of outcome of Terminal Appointment Pending decisions, whenever possible.
+- February 19, 2016: President will notify Dean of final action in Terminal Appointment Pending cases, whenever possible.

 Please direct questions about the College of Liberal Arts Promotion and Tenure Review process to Gail Davis